-Yaroslavl - an original monuments architecture
+Yaroslavl - the original architecture of local monuments

 Well, here we are on the Volga!
 We are welcomed by the great city of Yaroslavl known for its ancient monuments and picturesque places.
 The city is situated on the high bank of the Volga-mother.
 Far beyond the city limits you can see its tall slender bell towers and elegant domes of the churches.
 All of this original architecture is the wealth of Yaroslavl, the evidence of its unique history.